 School Psychology

-Golzar Ejadi (she/her) is a first-year doctoral student in the School Psychology Program at UC Berkeley's School of Education (BSE).
+Melissa Magrath (she/they) is a doctoral student in the School Psychology program at UC Berkeley’s School of Education.

 Carlos Rivera Bernabé